mozilla-services/qdo/DESIGN.rst

   - When logging every successful message process to Zookeeper, this guarantee should be implicit.
-- do we need any special handling for startup? like 10 workers coming online in a short period of time? should this trigger 10 rebalance requests? same with shutdown of multiple workers at once
+- do we need any special handling for startup? like 10 workers coming online in a short period of time? should this trigger 10 re-balance requests? same with shutdown of multiple workers at once

-  - Probably not important, rebalancing should be a fairly cheap operation, will have to revisit once we can test.
+  - Probably not important, re-balancing should be a fairly cheap operation, will have to revisit once we can test.

-- how does qdo / zookeeper gets notified about new queues at runtime? for example for notifications, where each user has a queue and we might get dozens or peak-load of hundreds of new queues in short time frames. could this cause excessive rebalancing?
+- how does qdo / zookeeper gets notified about new queues at runtime? for example for notifications, where each user has a queue and we might get dozens or peak-load of hundreds of new queues in short time frames. could this cause excessive re-balancing?

 queue main loop
 ---------------